kbonney/kbonney.github.io/_posts/2023-3-3-conversion.md

 	for j in np.arange(0,5):
 		print(i*j)
 ```
-These functions will not print out the simliar results.
+These functions will not print out the same results.
 In fact it is worse.
 The results will not even have a nice one-to-one mapping.
 The first five lines from the matlab script are
 ```
 1
 2